Senate confirms Christopher Waller to serve on Fed’s board

 Shelton also came under fire for appearing to change her views on interest rates to suit the political circumstances.
 She opposed the Fed’s policy of pinning its benchmark interest rate at nearly zero when Barack Obama was president, only to support ultra-low rates after Trump’s election.
 Her nomination failed on a 47-50 vote.
 Sens.
 Mitt Romney, R-Mass., and Susan Collins, R-Me., voted against Shelton.

-With Waller’s approval, four of the six governors have been appointed by Trump, and Chair Jerome Powell was elevated to his position by Trump.
-The only Democrat on the board of governors is Lael Brainard, who was widely considered a possible Treasury Secretary under President Biden.
-That position instead went to former Fed Chair Janet Yellen.
-One seat on the seven-member Board remains vacant.
+With Waller’s confirmation by the Senate, four of the Fed’s six governors have now been chosen by Trump.
+In addition, Jerome Powell was elevated to his chairmanship by Trump.

+The only Democrat on the board of governors is Lael Brainard, who was considered a possible selection for treasury secretary by President-elect Joe Biden.
+That position went instead to former Fed Chair Janet Yellen.
+One seat on the Fed’s seven-member board remains vacant.